 An MD5 (Message Digest 5) hash is created by obtaining a string of any length and encoding it with a 128-bit fingerprint.
 Coding the same string using the MD5 algorithm will always result in a 128-bit hash output.
 MD5 hashes are commonly used in smaller chains by storing passwords, credit card numbers or other confidential data in databases such as popular MySQL.
-This tool provides a quick and easy way to encode an MD5 hash from a simple string of up to 256 characters.
+Free Online MD5 Encryption / Generator Tool 2019 provides a quick and easy way to encode an MD5 hash from a simple string of up to 256 characters.

 MD5 hashes are also used to ensure the integrity of the files.
 Since the MD5 hash always produces the same output for the same entry, users can compare the hash of the source file with a new destination hash of the destination file to verify that it is complete and unchanged.